 To apply to enter the Championship, please send an email to us with your details, car information, experience and a short bio. here.
 After receiving confirmation of eligbility, you can formally enter the Championship using our online driver registration portal here

 A major objective of the Championship is its ability to provide a professional environment in which teams and drivers can participate and in doing so, radiate a sense of prestige and the ‘wow-factor’ by raising the bar to a level that reflects the true position of the sport.

 As a result, the Championship will create an interactive and branded showcase paddock that will feature pre-erected pit garages for teams.
 The area will double-up as an interactive fan participatory zone, featuring a range of entertainment and attractions.

-Media coverage will include live streaming broadcasts on various social channels via Championship sponsors FASTR.
-Added to this, there will be further promotion for the Championship and registered competitors through social media activity, a high-profile online presence, professional photography for teams as a standard media service, press releases and more.
+Media coverage will include full event updates on various social channels throughout the event.
+Added to this, there will be further promotion for the Championship and registered competitors through video footage released after each event, a high-profile online presence, professional photography for teams as a standard media service, press releases and more.